Payment Card Acceptance

 - Annual merchant self assessment performed by BAO

-- Customer online using another vendor.
-You may wisht to contract with another vendor who provides features and functions not available with QuikPAY.
+- 3rd party service provider other than QuikPAY.
+You may wish to contract with another payment vendor who provides features and functions not available with QuikPAY.
 Before executing a contract, your vendor must be approved by Business Affairs and complete the Third Party Credit Card Processor Authorization Request Form.
-Look for your service provider on Visa's global registry of approved service providers.

 - Payment Card Terminal.
 This method is safest for card present over the counter transactions or mail and telephone orders when a cash register is not needed.
-Terminals can be leased or purchased throught the Cashiers office.
+Terminals can be borrowed or purchased throught the Cashiers office.
 Wireless, battery powered, cellular connected terminals are available if portability is needed.
-Terminals connected using analog phone line or private cell network qualify for SAQ B. Card swipe terminals connected to ethernet must be reported to BAO and Information services.
-They qualify for SAQ B-IP, must be placed by Information services on a PCI VLAN, and protected by a firewall.
+Terminals connected using analog phone line or private cell network qualify for SAQ B. Terminals connected to Ethernet qualify for SAQ B-IP, must be placed by Information services on a PCI VLAN, and protected by a firewall.
 They also require quarterly vulnerability scans performed by an approved scan vendor (ASV).
 This must be requested through BAO.

 - Point of Sale Solution.
-Operations such as food services that require a cash register, or parking which require unmanned kiosks, generally acquire and install a point of sale POS solution from a third party service provider.
+Operations such as food services that require a cash register, often procure a POS solution from a third party service provider.
 Before executing a contract, your vendor must be approved by Business Affairs and complete the Third Party Credit Card Processor Authorization Request Form.
-Look for your solution on the PCI Council's list of PA-DSS validated payment applications, US Bank offers a fully hosted, low cost, tablet based POS solution called talech retail.
+The university's merchant bank offers a tablet based POS solution called Talech.
 If interested contact Business Affairs to arrange a demonstration.